Z3R0-CDS/SpotiMove/DEVELOP.md

 ## Spotify

-- Developed using the python libary <a href="https://spotipy.readthedocs.io/en/2.25.0/">spotipy<a/>
+- Developed using the python library <a href="https://spotipy.readthedocs.io/en/2.25.0/">spotipy<a/>

 ### Needed for auth
 SPOTIPY_CLIENT_ID -> ID of your app